dustjackets.com

 An amusing episode is Piper's interview of the maid Ethyl.
 After learning she is a fan of detective stories, he assumes the dress and manner of Sherlock Holmes and sends her a mysterious note inviting her to meet.
 This leads to discovery of a vital clue.

-The description of the auto campground and its inhabintants is a bleak reminder of depression days, and reminded me of the camping scenes in The Grapes of Wrath.
+The description of the auto campground and its inhabitants is a bleak reminder of depression days, and reminded me of the camping scenes in The Grapes of Wrath.

 The courtroom scene is even better than an Erle Stanley Gardner.
 A highlight is the "Q+A Twins", two newspaper stenographers assigned to cover the proceedings.
 They sit side by side, one recording only the questions to witnesses, the other only recording the answers!

 This is an enjoyable, fast-paced story and has started me on the search for the remaining titles in the series.
-I have two, only four to go!
+(Update - found them all!)

 No comments: